format37/telegram_bot/README.md

-# Telegram bots python docker server
+# Telegram bots server
-Docker server, for a list of telegram bots, with webhooks and FastAPI.
+Server, for a list of telegram bots, with webhooks and FastAPI.
 ![Structure](assets/structure.png)
 The benefit of this structure is that it is possible to serve multiple bots without restarting all bots while working with a specific bot.
 #### Requirements